Am I Bondable? Why Being Bondable is Important to Your Job Application

 To be bondable means that your future employer is ensured and protected against any loss that comes as a direct result of an employee’s fraudulent, dishonest, or criminal activities.
 If you’re bondable, it means that you are trustworthy and reliable.
 And just as important to a potential employer: you don’t have a criminal record.
 If you have a criminal record, you may want to consider applying for a Pardon, an essential step toward becoming bondable in the future.

 - Work in the vulnerable sector, such as taxi drivers, teachers, daycare workers, nurses, and coaches

 - Jobs that involve sensitive client information, such as customers’ credit cards or banking details

-- Service jobs involving interaction with customers
+- Service jobs apply interaction with customers

 One example is a “contract bond,” which is very common in the construction industry.
 If you retain a company to complete your home renovation project, and the job doesn’t get done, the bond is paid directly to you, the insured.
-(Don’t feel too bad for the insurance company, though – after they pay your bond, they can seek legal recourse against the slacking company for the amount reimbursed!)
+(Don’t feel too bad for the insurance company, though – after they deliver your bond, they can seek legal recourse against the slacking company for the amount reimbursed!)

 But Am I Bondable Right Now?

 The simple answer is that if you have no reason to believe you’re not bondable, you probably are.
 But there are several warning signs which could affect your ability to be bonded.
-These include poor credit history, payment delinquencies or even poor tax history.
+These include poor credit history, payment delinquencies, or even poor tax history.

 Perhaps the most common obstacle to being bonded is a criminal record.
 Having publicly visible charges or convictions attached to your name means your new employer will move on to more trustworthy applicants.
 If you’re in that situation, see if you qualify for Pardons (Canada) services which will permanently seal your record from your new employer’s judgmental application forms.